|Delivery Type||Delivery length / details|

 This module aims to provide students with the basic skills needed for successful completion of part 1.

-This module reviews the basic concepts that are required by all computing students.
+This module reviews the basic concepts of mathematics that are required by many students.
 It is not suitable for people with good GCSE, AS or A level Mathematics.

 2. Numbers: natural numbers, integers, rational numbers, real numbers, complex numbers; arithmetic in different bases; fractions; expressing numbers to a given number of significant figures and to a given number of decimal places.